Cool Me Down (Margaret song): Release

-On 8 February 2016, in an interview with RMF FM Margaret announced the release of "Cool Me Down", and confirmed that she submitted the song for Krajowe Eliminacje 2016 ("National Eliminations 2016"), Poland's national selection for the Eurovision Song Contest 2016.
+On 8 February 2016, in an interview with RMF FM, Margaret announced the release of "Cool Me Down", and confirmed that she submitted the song for Krajowe Eliminacje 2016 ("National Eliminations 2016"), Poland's national selection for the Eurovision Song Contest 2016.
 "Cool Me Down" was released to Polish contemporary hit radio on 17 February, and was made available to stream exclusively on Tidal in Poland the same day.
 The single was issued as a digital download in the country by Extensive Music and Magic Records two days later.
 On 11 March, it was released in Russia by Broma16, and on 22 April, Warner Music Group released it in various countries.
 On 13 May, the track was added to contemporary hit radio in Italy by the aforementioned label.
 The song and its three remixes were included on the reissue of Margaret's debut studio album Add the Blonde (2014) released on 2 December 2016.
 The "Special Limited Box" edition of Add the Blonde released on 23 December 2016 included a 7-inch vinyl of "Cool Me Down" with the album's third single "Heartbeat" as the A-side.

 Krajowe Eliminacje 2016

 In November 2015, Margaret with producers and songwriters Wrethov, Arash, and Uhlmann were in a recording studio working on a song.
-The following November, Eurowizja.org reported that Polish broadcaster Telewizja Polska (TVP) approached and selected Margaret internally, in 2015, to represent Poland in Eurovision Song Contest 2016, and "Cool Me Down" was written specifically for the contest.
+Eurowizja.org later reported that Polish broadcaster Telewizja Polska (TVP) approached and selected Margaret internally to represent Poland in Eurovision Song Contest 2016, and "Cool Me Down" was written specifically for the contest.
 Graphics to announce her as Poland's representative were reportedly finalised.
 However, the decision to select Polish entry for the contest in a national final was made last minute by new TVP chairman Jacek Kurski who took over in January 2016.

 On 16 February 2016, TVP confirmed that Margaret was one of the nine artists selected to participate in the final of Krajowe Eliminacje 2016 with "Cool Me Down".
 Margaret quickly became bookmakers' and Eurovision fans' favourite to win both the national final and the Eurovision Song Contest.
 She performed the song in Krajowe Eliminacje's final on 5 March, and finished in second place.
 Margaret later said: "That was a lot of pressure and it was a big lesson for me.
 I don't feel that music and artists should be ranked in any way.
 It's not like in sport.
 Someone will get to the end faster, or jump higher.
 You can't compare music.
 You just like it or not."